shamilton1/ML-Development-Stack-From-Xilinx/labs/tsc_lab_2018.md

 7. In this lab, you will use the `qunatize.pyc` tool.
 The parameters are:
     - `--deploy_model` - This input will be the prototxt for the network/model you want to quantize.
     - `--weights` - This input will the fp32  caffemodel.
-    - `calibration_directory` - This is where the original data set is located, which was used to train the model.
+    - `--calibration_directory` - This is where the original data set is located, which was used to train the model.
-    - `calibration_size` - This input is the number of images you want to provide for the calibration process.
+    - `--calibration_size` - This input is the number of images you want to provide for the calibration process.

     `--deploy_model` and `--weights` will be the same from step 5, located in the `models/flowers/` dir.